Author Guidelines and Submission Instructions: Journal of the Society for Social Work and Research

-- Use Arabic numerals for all numbers (except at the beginning of a sentence)
+- Use Arabic numerals for all numbers (except those beginning a sentence).

-- Do not include citations in the abstract unless the research replicates or builds directly on another’s work.
+- Do not include citations in the abstract unless the study replicates or builds directly on another's work.

 - Use 12-point Times New Roman font, double-spaced throughout (except tables and figures), and set margins at 1" on all sides.